Botspot/pi-apps/README.md

 # Documentation

-Read [this document](https://github.com/Botspot/pi-apps/blob/master/DOCUMENTATION.md) and the [wiki](https://github.com/Botspot/pi-apps/wiki) for full documentation.
+Read [the documentation](https://github.com/Botspot/pi-apps/blob/master/DOCUMENTATION.md) and the [wiki](https://github.com/Botspot/pi-apps/wiki) for full documentation.

 ### Basic usage
 - This is the **main window**.